dregmi08/cse15l-lab-reports/week1labreport.md

 ---
 ![Image](Screen Shot 2023-01-15 at 10.50.57 PM.png)
-For this step, I went to the following link: [CSE 15L Password Lookup](https://sdacs.ucsd.edu/~icc/index.php) /n Instead of opting to change my password to something else, I used my canvas log in password since the password met the strength requirement.
+For this step, I went to the following link: [CSE 15L Password Lookup](https://sdacs.ucsd.edu/~icc/index.php) Instead of opting to change my password to something else, I used my canvas log in password since it met the strength requirement.